Bharathreddy374/maya-reynolds-therapy/README.md

 ## 📦 Deployment

-Deploy to Vercel or Netlify by connecting your GitHub repository.
+Deploy to Vercel(https://maya-reynolds-therapy-livid.vercel.app/) by connecting your GitHub repository.

 ## 🔧 Tech Stack